rcarver/orel/README.md

 Batch queries are performed using `LIMIT, OFFSET` in MySQL.
 You should be aware of the characteristics of these types of queries before using.
-)For example, read about [nonblocking read](http://dev.mysql.com/doc/refman/5.0/en/innodb-consistent-read.html)
+For example, read about [nonblocking read](http://dev.mysql.com/doc/refman/5.0/en/innodb-consistent-read.html).

     # Query 1000 users at a time
     User.query do |q, user|